 In populations where the butterfly was present, we investigated predator preferences, by regressing the probability (0 or 1) and intensity (number of eggs in all individuals) of attack by M. alcon on reproductive traits, population and their interactions in each of the two years.
 We excluded population D (Appendix S1) in 2010 from these analyses because only one plant individual was attacked.

-We also used path analyses to examine the relative importance of direct and indirect, mediated by seed predation, effects of reproductive traits on fitness (Grace, 2006).
+We also used path analyses to examine the relative importance of direct and indirect (predator-mediated) effects of reproductive traits on fitness (Grace, 2006).
 To test for differences among populations, we used multigroup analysis (Grace, 2006).
 Because populations differed significantly, we fitted separate models for each population and year.
 We excluded population D in 2010 also from these analyses.

-Finally, we examined if the abundance of the ant host of M. alcon was associated with an increased probability of predator presence or an increased interaction intensity.
+Finally, we examined if the abundance of the host ant of M. alcon was associated with an increased probability of predator presence or an increased interaction intensity.
 First, we performed a logistic regression of butterfly presence on log-transformed ant abundance, using the 20 study populations.
 Second, we regressed the mean number of eggs per plant and the proportion of plants with M. alcon eggs in each of the two years on log-transformed ant-abundance, using the 11 populations where the butterfly was present.

 Path analyses were carried out in Amos 16.0 (Arbukle, 2007).
 All other analyses were conducted in R 3.1.2 (R Core Team, 2014).